kyoutay/eventRegistrationSite/README.md

 # eventRegistrationSite

-Event registration website using google sheets as a database
+Event registration website using google sheets as a database and gspread library